Alin58236/AWS_Learning/AWS Learning/Chapter 6 - Elastic Compute Cloud (EC2).md

 For more details : https://instances.vantage.sh/

 ## NOTE!
 Connection through SSH vs EC2 Instance Connect

-- The EC2 instance connect happens through browser, from an AWS Account and the connection is NOT actually coming from your IP 0.0.0.0/0, but it is forwarded so that the source IP address will be an AWS specific IP (we need to add this IP to the security group in order to use EC2 Instance Connect) - it doesn't really make sense because the browser is on your local machine, but actually the connection source IP is not your IP due to forwarding

-- The SSH Connect is performed on your local machine (0.0.0.0/0) so in order to access the EC2 instance through SSH using the terminal, we need to add 0.0.0.0/0 to the Security Group.

 ## Storage

 #### There are different types of storage: